 Open pit mining is a type of surface mining that is done in an open environment using a mechanical process.
 It has a lot of negative impacts on the environment.
 A study has shown that open pit mining releases 8 to 10 times the amount of waste material into the environment compared to underground mining.
 The effects of open pit mining on the soil, the water, the air, and the living things around the mining area are significant.
 In this article, we are going to talk about open pit mining and some of the environmental problems that it causes.
 So let’s get started.

-Open Pit Mining Definition
+What is Open Pit Mining

 Open-pit mining involves mining the surface of the earth to extract minerals or ores that are in a shallow layer of the earth.
 If mineral ores are in a deep layer of the earth, we need an underground tunnel to get them out.
 This is not possible in an environment that is open.